chapinhall/FSSDC/data-file-orientation-toolkit/README.md

 Components to Modify:
 - analysis_file: Enter directory and name of your data file to read.
 There is no need for a directory if the data file is saved in the same location as [Toolkit.Rmd](Toolkit.Rmd).
 - input_yaml: Location of the yaml to detail variables for analysis.
 For documentation on how to modify the YAML, refer to the existing YAML file [setup.yml](setup.yml).
-- Add labels for categorical variables: See the example for adding labels to categorical variables under 'EDIT THIS SECTION TO DEFINE LABELS OF CHARACTER VARIABLES'
+- Add labels for categorical variables: See the example for adding labels to categorical variables under `EDIT THIS SECTION TO DEFINE LABELS OF CHARACTER VARIABLES`
 - subset_param: Select subsetting parameters, including time period, for report output.
-For example, to subset [test_data_file.csv](test_data_file.csv) to months prior to July 2015, the user would enter " subset_param <- 'month < 201507' ".
-This can be set to "" if the user does not need subsetting.
+For example, to subset [test_data_file.csv](test_data_file.csv) to months prior to July 2015, the user would enter ` subset_param <- 'month < 201507' `.
+This can be set to `""` if the user does not need subsetting.

 ## Accuracy and Completeness

 ### Data Checks ([Data_Checks.Rmd](Data_Checks.Rmd))

 **NOTE:** This section is designed to be specific to the example data file.
-A user should either modify this to match expected rules corresponding to their input data file or mark out the running of the [Data_Checks.Rmd](Data_Checks.Rmd) script in the master [Toolkit.Rmd](Toolkit.Rmd) script, as described above under "Adding/removing components."
+A user should either modify this to match expected rules corresponding to their input data file or mark out the running of the [Data_Checks.Rmd](Data_Checks.Rmd) script in the master [Toolkit.Rmd](Toolkit.Rmd) script, as described above under `Adding/removing components.`

 Check whether the data conform to rules based on the codebook or other sources.
 In this section, the user should add variable rules based on the codebook and verify the extent to which any of these rules are violated.
-The main section for adding codebook rules is for the validation object 'v'.
+The main section for adding codebook rules is for the validation object `v`.
 See examples provided in the script based on the example file.
 Variables to Modify:
 - selected_var: Select variables for section's analyses
 - zip_str: Regular expression used to check zip code consistency that can be modified or marked out